bcreasy/bcreasy.github.io/_drafts/an-apple-phone.md

 # An Apple Phone

-So at lunch on Tuesday, I went to the Apple Store and bought a silver iPhone SE, with 16gb of memory, plus Apple Care.
+So at lunch on the Tuesday two days before my trip, I went to the Apple Store and bought a silver iPhone SE, with 16gb of memory, plus Apple Care.

 I got a silver one because it doesn't show superficial damage (scratches, etc) as much as a black one.
 This increases resell value.